Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

 This is an optional feature and you can skip this step if you do not want to use Doxygen as a documentation generator.
-In order to use this feature you have to download and install Doxygen on your developer machine and add it to the \c PATH so you can run it from the command line.
+In order to use this feature you have to download and install Doxygen on your developer machine and add it to the :code:`PATH` so you can run it from the command line.

-The CPF provides you with the \ref cpfAddDoxygenPackage function that can be used to add a custom target that runs <a href="http://www.doxygen.nl/index.html">Doxygen</a> on your CI-project.
+The CPF provides you with the :ref:`cpfAddDoxygenPackage` function that can be used to add a custom target that runs <a href="http://www.doxygen.nl/index.html">Doxygen</a> on your CI-project.
 Doxygen parses your source files for special comments and generates an html documentation from it.